Chapter 5 “How it works”

 Perhaps one day, if I stayed open-minded about spirituality, I may even come to believe in God.
 My job was to embark on that journey and not worry about arriving at the destination.

 These days, I understand the concept of the “daily reprieve.”
 (BB “Into action” p.85 4th. edition) Freedom from the thought-disordered madness of untreated alcoholism comes from carrying the message of recovery to the still-suffering alcoholic.
 Twenty-five years of sobriety as an agnostic in AA has taught me a fundamental lesson.
-The spiritual power of the twelve steps is life-changing for spiritual seekers as much as it is for those that have found God.
+The spiritual power of the twelve steps is life-changing for spiritual seekers as much as it is for those who have found God.

 Some people refer to this as new-age spirituality.
 I don’t know about that, but I could write a book about all the various schools of philosophy and spiritual development I have attended over the years.
 The first one of these was a trip to India.
 I was intrigued by what all the holy men and gurus had to say about the nature of spirituality.
 In the next blog, I will tell you about this aspect of my journey towards step twelve and the hope of a spiritual awakening.